-Visited: autumn
+Visited: autumn and winter

 Recommendation: It might look like a barren patch of land but the resident birds of the caravan park are fantastic.
 Everything from Hall's Babblers to Pink Cockatoo, this place is wonderful.